- The most effective way of managing the Coronavirus is apparent from observing the mortality data of the virus.

 To Lockdown or Not Lockdown?

-The presumption of the lockdown decision appears to be that all people have a roughly equal likelihood of dying from the Coronavirus.
-The question is presented as either locking down and reducing Coronavirus deaths and not locking down and increasing Coronavirus deaths.
-There is little nuance in these two options, and due to a lack of specificity based upon the epidemiology of the virus, the lockdown/no lockdown option, as presented, is a false choice between two undesirable courses of action.
+The lockdown decision’s presumption appears that all people have a roughly equal likelihood of dying from the Coronavirus.
+The question is whether locking down and reducing Coronavirus deaths or not locking down and increasing Coronavirus deaths.
+There is little nuance in these two options, and due to a lack of specificity based on the epidemiology of the virus, the lockdown/no lockdown option, as presented, is a false choice between two undesirable courses of action.

 Let us get into the data on the mortality of the Coronavirus to see what it tells us.